Seasoned readers of US science fiction will have the uncanny feeling of having seen this all before.

 Star Wars: The Last Jedi.

-The Force in Star Wars suggests it may be a form of quantum entanglement.
+The Force in Star Wars may be a form of quantum entanglement.
 Here's how.

 Kids love Angry Birds.
 But features in the latest version of the game allow exchange of cash for game progress.